Thursday 12 June 1941

 The Italians send a formation over Malta from north to south and lose five fighters.
 The RAF loses two fighters, with one pilot killed and the other badly wounded.
 A third RAF fighter is damaged.
 Flight Commander Thomas Francis Neil of RAF No. 249 Squadron claims a Macchi MC-200 Thunderbolt fighter.

 |"A wounded prisoner from the German tanker FRIEDERICH BREME being interrogated on board HMS SHEFFIELD." © IWM (A 4421).|

 War Crimes: While this incident isn't intended as a war crime, it illustrates how even good intentions can go awry.
 At Malta, two Hawker Hurricanes are sent up to intercept enemy planes approaching the island.
-They fire on one of the planes, a flying boat, in the darkness.
-The plane turns out to be a Red Cross plane.
+The fighters fire on one of the planes they find, a flying boat, in the darkness.
+The plane turns out to be an Italian Red Cross plane.
 The RAF pilots break off the attack when they realize their mistake, but it is too late - the Cant plane crashes into the sea, with unknown casualties.

 Spy Stuff: The Japanese Vice-Consul in Hawaii, Takeo Yoshikawa (a Japanese military intelligence operative under the assumed name Tadashi Morimura), continues spying on US fleet and freighter movements in Pearl Harbor.
 Today, he reports that transport President Pierce has sailed for the Philippines with about 900 soldiers and 100 pilots on board.